Azure/azure-sdk-for-java/sdk/applicationinsights/microsoft-azure-applicationinsights-query/README.md

 ## Help and Issues

-If you encounter any bugs with these SDKs, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-java/issues) or checkout [StackOverflow for Azure Java SDK](https://stackoverflow.com/questions/tagged/azure-java-sdk).
+If you encounter any bugs with this library, open an issue via [Issues](https://github.com/Azure/azure-sdk-for-java/issues) or see [StackOverflow for Azure Java SDK](https://stackoverflow.com/questions/tagged/azure-java-sdk).

 ## Contribute Code